trento-project/docs/guides/manual-installation.md

 systemctl reload nginx
 ```

+### Accessing the trento-web UI

+Open a browser and navigate to `https://trento.example.com`.
+You should be able to login using the credentials you provided in the `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables.

 ### Testing the setup

 Deploy an agent using the available `trento-agent` package.
 This package is already available in SLES 15 SP5, so we can install it using zypper: